GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 Place behavior that is independent of a specific peripheral in the lowest shared layer that can express it safely.
 Peripheral layers should retain only their own validation, register selection, sequencing, and hardware policy.

+Place every raw register-field macro in the Core register header of the hardware block that physically owns the register, even when another Driver consumes that field.
+For example, `SCB_AIRCR_xxx` symbols belong in `stm32f1xx_scb.h`; the NVIC stack may consume `AIRCR.PRIGROUP` without owning or duplicating its definitions.
+Compatibility headers may include the owner header to preserve macro visibility, but they must not redeclare the macros.

+Do not centralize peripheral instance/capability predicates or peripheral-specific operating limits in `stm32f1xx_defines.h`.
+Introduce them only when required and keep them inside the respective peripheral stack; for example, oscillator and clock-frequency limits belong to RCC.

 For example, compare-and-write behavior belongs in `RegOps_WriteIfChanged()`.
 Timer may wrap it to validate a Timer instance and select CR1, PSC, ARR, or CNT;